codergal6502/EpochEditor/README.md

 ### Dependencies

 * If you are using the ARM64 Mac binary download or the Linux x64 binary, there should be no dependencies.
-* Everyone else needs .NET 9.0 for now.
+* Everyone else needs .NET 9.0 for now, including if you are downloading the Windows executable.

 #### Buliding Releases
 * To build Mac or Linux releases, you'll need `xmllint`.